scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 a tool for researchers doing empirical scientific work.
 Rather, its software is an encoding of substantive research results in mathematical theory.
-The software implementation, which integrates the results in a larger body of work and is subject to robust software testing, is an additional form of validation of the correctness and salience of the finding.
+A software implementation, which integrates the results in a larger body of work and is subject to robust software testing, is an additional form of validation of the correctness and salience of a finding.
 This entails that the success of Econ-ARK will imply a practical change to the research field: students will study models that have been published in Python by researchers in order to learn insights about the economy.
-This blending of roles, between researchers, students, and software engineers, complicates the software architecture of the toolkit and leads to a new conception of what research practice entails.

-..
-How does this complicate the software architecture?

 Case Study: Roles in Econ-ARK
 ------------------------------------